Volha (TV series): Plot

 Communist Czechoslovakia in 1971.
-Standa Pekárek finishes his compulsory military service and becomed a chauffeur at Czechoslovak television.
+Standa Pekárek finishes his compulsory military service and became a chauffeur at Czechoslovak television.
 He dreams about getting his own Volha, driving for the humor and folk entertainment editorial office and driving Karel Gott.
 He is willing to do anything to fulfill his dream and thus he agrees to collaborate with State Security under codename Volha.